-Major Categories Distinguishing (Evaluation Factors or Issues Factors) Engineering ✓ Capital Cost (Order of Magnitude) - Relocation strategies would be approximately 10% to 15% less expensive.
-However, this would depend on the extent of access management accomplished at the existing I-70 interchanges. ✓ Annual O&M and Preservation Costs - Widen Existing I-70 Strategy would save approximately \$22M per year over the relocation strategies (\$302M from 2001 to 2030). ✓ Implementation - The Widen Existing I-70 Strategy would be the most flexible and responsive strategy for addressing the immediate and growing needs of the corridor as they become evident. ✓ Constructability - Relocation strategies would not impact existing I-70 traffic operations during construction.
-Traffic ✓ Change in Travel Time (2030) - Relocation strategies would reduce corridor travel times an additional 20 minutes or so over the Widen Existing I-70 Strategy.
-(Additional travel time savings along the corridor would be due to higher operating speed assumptions with the parallel route strategies.) ✓ Incident Management - The relocation strategies would provide superior alternative routing for incident management for long-distance travel.
-Environmental ✓ Natural Resources Impacts - The relocation strategies would directly impact roughly seven times the amount of forests, five times the amount of wetlands and two to three times the amount of farmland as the Widen Existing Strategy. ✓ Secondary and Cumulative Impacts - The Widen Existing I-70 Strategy would expand a corridor where impacts to the natural environment have already occurred and the relatively low magnitude of new impacts would be less measurable.
+Major Categories (Evaluation Factors) Distinguishing Factors or Issues Engineering Capital Cost (Order of Magnitude) - Relocation strategies would be approximately 10% to 15% less expensive.
+However, this would depend on the extent of access management accomplished at the existing I-70 interchanges.
+Annual O&M and Preservation Costs - Widen Existing I-70 Strategy would save approximately \$22M per year over the relocation strategies (\$302M from 2001 to 2030).
+Implementation - The Widen Existing I-70 Strategy would be the most flexible and responsive strategy for addressing the immediate and growing needs of the corridor as they become evident.
+Constructability - Relocation strategies would not impact existing I-70 traffic operations during construction.
+Traffic Change in Travel Time (2030) - Relocation strategies would reduce corridor travel times an additional 20 minutes or so over the Widen Existing I-70 Strategy.
+(Additional travel time savings along the corridor would be due to ✓ Incident Management - The relocation strategies would provide superior alternative routing for incident management for long-distance travel.
+Environmental Natural Resources Impacts - The relocation strategies would directly impact roughly seven times the amount of forests, five times the amount of wetlands and two to three times the amount of farmland as the Widen Existing Strategy.
+Secondary and Cumulative Impacts - The Widen Existing I-70 Strategy would expand a corridor where impacts to the natural environment have already occurred and the relatively magnitude of new impacts would be less measurable.
 Social and Economic ✓ Impacts to Existing Structures - It is estimated that up to 120 to 150 displacements would occur in the rural interchange areas with the Widen Existing I-70 Strategy.
-However, the majority of these same displacements would occur with the relocation strategies due to access management upgrades along the existing I-70 roadway. ✓ Impacts to I-70 Business Operations - Widen Existing I-70 Strategy would impact adjacent businesses temporarily during construction. ✓ Cost-Effectiveness - New Parallel Toll Road Strategy would not be solely financially feasible.
+However, the majority of these same displacements would occur with the relocation strategies due to access management upgrades along the existing I-70 roadway.
+Impacts to I-70 Business Operations - Widen Existing I-70 Strategy would impact adjacent businesses temporarily during construction.
+Cost-Effectiveness - New Parallel Toll Road Strategy would not be solely financially feasible.